ic1618/Microsoft-Project15-ELP/docs/gettingstarted.md

 conda activate TF1env
 ```
 and you will see (base) change to (TF1env).

+You are now in the virtual environment in which to [install the necessary python libraries](#Python-Dependency-installation-for-Yolov4-or-Faster-RCNN).
 #### For Custom Vision model
 ```
 conda create -n TF2env python=3.7